Mission

 Transform lives through leadership and innovation in Education and Human Development.

-History of the School of Education and Human Development
+History of the College of Education and Human Development

 While the college was officially established in 1969, we can trace the history of educator preparation at Texas A&M as far back as 1880.
 That year, some of the very first graduates of A&M College reported to the alumni association that they worked in public schools.
 These individuals began the long-standing tradition of Aggies serving in the field of education.
 To better support our former students and all Texas educators, we provided summer training for superintendents and teachers.